nfxpnk/markguide/README.md

 * !`guideDest` {string} – path to generated files folder.
 * !`cssSrc` {string} – path to generated CSS.
 Used for statistical reports.
 * `scssAdditionalImportsArray` {array} – array of additional sass imports, if they used.
 Needed for statistical reports and styleguide auto generation.
 * `componentPrefixes` {array of strings} – ['component', 'container'] prefixes that used for components and containers on project.
 It used to properly guess component types in component structure info (in footer).
-Ex: `['c-', 'l-']`, `['atlas-', 'l-']`
+Ex: `['c-', 'l-']`, `['markguide-', 'l-']`
 * `excludedCssFiles` {regexp} – CSS files that would not be processed in statistical reports.
 * `excludedSassFiles` {regexp} – Sass files that would not be processed in statistical reports.
 * `excludedDirs` {regexp} – directories that will be excluded from doc sets.
 * `createDestFolder` {bool} - create destination directory if it is not exist.
 Default if `false`.
 * `indexPageSource` {string} - path to custom markdown file that will be used in index.html.
-Otherwise atlas try to find README.md in guide src and in the root of the project.
+Otherwise markguide try to find README.md in guide src and in the root of the project.
 * `templates`– use this field to use your own templates for guide generation.
 * `includes` – use this field to use your own partials and includes.
 * `projectInfo`